lscotzni/TC1_motor_model/notes.md

 data-fitted smooth models exist for materials; should I make them inputs or should I just add the coefficients manually?
-  - add as inputs to the initial model; allows for generality with other materials ask Darshan how the RPM for each flight condition is chosen *(I believe this is a DV)* still not totally sure about what is needed from me or how to set models up for caddee
+  - add as inputs to the initial model; allows for generality with other materials
-  - what do I need to alter in my models to fit them in?
-  - my model won't need any of the 12 "universal" inputs/variables, do I still need to consider those in the model I'm working on?
-  - how are constraints handled here? ex: I need to incorporate the max voltage into the analysis models Still running into issues with the sizing model and the analysis models regarding brackets

-motor sizing has 28 register_outputs that feed into the 5 different submodels in analysis
-  - 3 input parameters (phases, slots, poles)

 =========================================================================================
 # Things to mention at meeting with Zeyu/Shuofeng/Gabe / NOTES FROM MOTOR MEETING
-confirm the state phi_aq for inductance MEC and the bracket Important thing to consider: is phi_aq GUARANTEED to fall between 0 and phi_air? it's done this way in the MATLAB code so I want to clarify this
+Important thing to consider: is phi_aq GUARANTEED to fall between 0 and phi_air? it's done this way in the MATLAB code so I want to clarify this
   - bracket should be between 0 and phi_air **ALWAYS**